DIKU-EDU/kudos/docs/kernel-overview.rst

 ===============
 .. _kernel-overview:

-Although aiming for simplicity, the Kudos kernel is still quite a complicated piece of software.
+Although aiming for simplicity, the KUDOS kernel is still quite a complicated piece of software.

 To understand how the kernel is built, we must first understand what it actually